storj/storj/docs/design/satellite-svc-separation.md

 #### mail
 Mail sends email for the console UI.

+#### marketing
+Marketing provides a private web UI for the the marketing admins for referral program.

 #### nodestats
 Nodestats makes it so that storagenodes can ask the satellite for info about itself, for example, it can ask for stats on reputation and accounting storage usage.